adamsol/Pyxell/README.md

 and it will be automatically executed (unless you add `-n` option).
 Otherwise, errors will be displayed, pointing to the erroneous code location.

-By default, `clang` command is used to compile the code.
+By default, `gcc` command is used to compile the code.
 You can pick a different compiler using `-c` option.

 The executable is not optimized by default.